 In cooperation and partnership with its affiliate agencies, local congregations, community groups, and volunteer-driven community organizations, Jewish Federation’s dedicated leadership, volunteers, and professional staff work to disseminate information and develop programs and services that create awareness and understanding of issues important to all Americans, of all ethnicities, including anti-Semitism, Holocaust education, discrimination and racism, the fight against international terrorism, human rights, and poverty.

 Our long history in this community is the gift of support, philanthropic and physical, extended to us so generously over the years by members of the Jewish communities of Atlantic and Cape May counties.
-We hope this gift, and the strength of One Jewish Community, endures for many years to come.

 OUR MISSION: To promote the well-being of a vibrant Jewish community; to develop and sustain the leadership of the Jewish community; and to nurture and support the Jewish communities locally, in Israel, and around the world, through the values of Tikun Olam (repairing the world), Tzedakah (charity and social justice), and Torah (Jewish learning).

-To bring this mission to life, to give it meaning and relevance, Jewish Federation offers opportunities for engagement, leadership, philanthropic expression, and recognition to donors and community members through a number of key affinity groups and program areas.
+To bring our mission to life, to give it meaning and relevance, Jewish Federation offers opportunities for engagement, leadership, philanthropic expression, and recognition to donors and community members through a number of key affinity groups and program areas.
 These include:

 Brandeis Society – recognizes the exceptional generosity of legal and financial professionals in our community, pays tribute to professionals who contribute $1,000 or more to the annual campaign, and works to advance and enrich both the personal and professional interests of its members through philanthropy, social action, and continuing education.